-The Board has set an overarching operational risk framework for the Aviva Group.
-This framework is designed to enable management and Boards to assess the overall quality of the operational risk environment relative to risk appetite, and where a business unit is outside of appetite, require clean and robust plans to be put in place in order to return to appetite.
+UKLAP have adopted the overarching Operational Risk and Control Management ("ORCM") framework set by Aviva Group.
+This framework is designed to enable management and Boards to assess the overall quality of the operational risk environment relative to risk appetite, and where a business unit is outside of appetite, require clear and robust plans to be put in place in order to return to appetite.
 Metrics have been put into place to underpin the operational risk appetite.